doublec/shen-wasp/README.md

     (0-)

-When developing on the compiler it's useful to use `eval-all` instead of `load-all`.
+When developing on the compiler it's useful to use `eval-all`.
 This will load the KLambda files, compile them to Scheme and `eval` them:

+    >> (import "driver")
     >> (eval-all)
     >> (kl:shen.shen)
     ...